 Our Team

 Dr. Maria Vernet is a marine phytoplankton ecologist specializing in polar environments, both Antarctic and Arctic.
-She joined Scripps Institution of Oceanography in 1986 where she researched polar phytoplankton in the Barents Sea and the western Antarctic Peninsula.
+She joined Scripps Institution of Oceanography in 1986 where she was introduced to polar phytoplankton while conducting research in the Barents Sea and the western Antarctic Peninsula.
 Since then, she has participated in more that 40 oceanographic research cruises.
 Her approach has been primarily experimental, based on laboratory and field studies.
-For the past 25 years, Dr. Vernet's research has focused on ice-phytoplankton interactions at the ocean boundaries, studying plankton response after Antarctic ice-shelf breakup, multi-year ice in the Weddell Sea, the effect of drifting icebergs on plankton dynamics and more recently the influence of glacier meltwater to coastal ecosystems in Antarctic and Greenland fjords.
-The Iceberg Ecosystems (IceEco) project combines icebergs' effects and coastal waters studies as these giants attract life as they melt.
-Dr. Vernet has now created the IceEco project to combine her experience in Antarctic icebergs with phytoplankton in Greenland Coastal Waters in collaboration with the tourist ship industry to sample phytoplankton along the western Greenland fjords in obtaining valuable scientific data while engaging visitors in research.
-Through the IceEco project, her group aims to investigate the interaction between meltwater delivery from the Greenland Ice Sheet as liquid and ice, in the form of icebergs, to provide nutrient enrichment for phytoplankton growth, supporting the biodiversity and function of Arctic phytoplankton.
+For the past 25 years, Dr. Vernet's research has focused on ice-phytoplankton interactions at the ocean boundaries, studying plankton response after Antarctic ice-shelf breakup, multi-year ice in the Weddell Sea, the effect of drifting icebergs on plankton dynamics and more recently the influence of glacier meltwater on coastal ecosystems in Antarctic and Greenland fjords.
+Icebergs have the capacity to attract plankton by their presence, combined with nutrient delivery while they melt, they support phytoplankton growth, attract zooplankton, and provide foraging hotspots for marine birds, supporting the biodiversity and function of Arctic ecosystems.
+After participating in the FjordEco interdisciplinary project and leading the FjordPhyto citizen science project in Antarctica, Dr. Vernet is now involved in the Iceberg Ecosystems project to combine her experience on phytoplankton and icebergs with coastal ecosystems in Greenland coastal waters in collaboration with the tourist ship industry.
+The aim is to sample along the western Greenland fjords to obtain valuable scientific data while engaging visitors in research.
+Through the IceEco project, her group is increasing our capabilities to monitor meltwater through remote sensing technologies and investigating the ecological relationships with meltwater and icebergs in coastal Greenland waters.

 Maria Vernet, PhD